 The bugs, he said, are drawn to “things that smell.
 They’ll feed on nectar, berries, flowers and plants.”

 Civilians cannot purchase the chemicals without a state license specific for the treatment of mosquitoes and ticks.
-Adapting a back-pack blower into a sprayer is not an easy task, he said.
+Adapting a back-pack blower into a mister is not an easy task, he said.

-The squad will spray a yard before an event like a barbecue or party.
+The squad will treatment a yard before an event like a barbecue or party.
 “We had good business for graduation parties and outdoor weddings,” said Softly.